peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 Last year, I was lucky enough to receive grants from the DFINITY foundation to port our web editor for slides, [DeckDeckGo](https://deckdeckgo.com/), to the [Internet Computer](https://smartcontracts.org/).

-While I completed all milestones, I did not migrated it yet.
+While I completed all milestones, I did not migrate it yet.

 Along the way, I had the idea of extending the platform to support documents.
 One thing leading to another, I ended developing my own rich text editor library, [Stylo](https://stylojs.com/), and decided to focus first on this new format hence me launching today a new blogging platform.